maxim-zhao/psrp/README.md

 It's also a great framework for further (re-)translation into more languages.
 Please get in touch if you can do some serious work on that.
-You will need to provide a translator *and- a Z80 coder.
+You will need to provide a translator *and* a Z80 coder.

 Disclaimer
 ----------